RubixML/ML/README.md

 - **Unsupervised** learning, by contrast, uses an *unlabeled* dataset and works by finding patterns within the training samples to learn new insights.
 	- **Clustering** is the process of grouping data points in such a way that members of the same group are more similar (homogeneous) than the rest of the samples.
 You can think of clustering as assigning a class label to an otherwise unlabeled sample.
 An example where clustering is used is in differentiating tissues in PET scan images.
 	- **Anomaly Detection** is the flagging of samples that do not conform to an expected pattern that is learned during training.
 Anomalous samples can often indicate adversarial activity, bad data, or exceptional performance.
+	- **Manifold Learning** is a method of producing a low dimensional (2 - 3) representation of a high dimensional (> 3) feature space such that the data can easily be visualized.

 When first starting out, it sometimes helps to make the distinction between *traditional* programming and machine learning.
 In traditional programming, you are given an input and output specification and it is your job to write the logic that maps inputs to the desired outputs.
-With machine learning, it is the algorithm that writes the function that does the input/output mapping and instead it is your job to design the model such that, when you feed it data, it can learn the mapping.
-For this reason, you can think of machine learning as "programming with data."
+With machine learning, it is the algorithm that writes the function that does the input/output mapping.
+It is your job to design the model such that, when you feed it data, it can learn the appropriate mapping.
+For this reason, you can think of machine learning as *programming with data*.

 ### Obtaining Data
 Machine learning projects typically begin with a question.
 For example, you might want to answer the question "who of my friends are most likely to stay married to their spouse?"
 One way to go about answering this question with machine learning would be to go out and ask a bunch of happily married and divorced couples the same set of questions about their partner and then use that data to build a model of what a successful (or not) marriage looks like.
 Later, you can use that model to make predictions based on the answers you get from your friends.
 Specifically, the answers you collect are called *features* and they constitute measurements of some phenomena being observed.
 The number of features in a sample is called the dimensionality of the sample.
 For example, a sample with 20 features is said to be *20 dimensional*.
 The idea is to engineer enough of the right features for the model to be able to recognize patterns in the data.